 Although the school district was established in 1838, it was on September 11, 1905, when the first "separate high school building" designated as Jefferson City High School was opened.
 The school was located in the 500 block of East Miller Street and enrolled in grades seven through twelve.
 In 1914, the name of the building was changed to Ernst Simonsen High School.
-Upon completion of construction of a new building in 1926 in the 200 block of East Miller Street (now the Instructional Resource Center), grades ten through twelve and a junior college program occupied that facility.
+Upon completion of construction of a new building in 1926 in the 200 block of East Miller Street (Miller Performing Arts), grades ten through twelve and a junior college program occupied that facility.
 The beginning of the 1926-27 school year marked the first time that the district operated a junior high school enrolling grades seven through nine.
 That grade grouping remained in effect for the next nineteen years.
 The High School-Junior College building housed the junior and senior classes and the two-year junior college program until the close of the 1957-58 school term when the junior college division was discontinued.
 Grade ten was then returned to that facility.

-Grades ten through twelve were located at the Senior High School in the 200 block of East Miller Street from 1958 until the present Jefferson City High School opened on January 22, 1964.
+Grades ten through twelve were located at the Jefferson City Senior High School in the 200 block of East Miller Street from 1958 until the present Jefferson City High School opened on January 22, 1964.
 At that same time, students in grade nine were transferred from Simonsen Junior High to the building vacated by grades ten through twelve, and the facility for ninth graders was named Freshman High School.
 That division of grades was in effect until grade nine was transferred to the present high school complex in January of 1976 upon occupancy of the Nichols Career Center.
 The Center was named in honor of Mr. Joe Nichols, Jr., who served the district in various administrative capacities from 1945 to 1978, with the last twenty-two years as Superintendent of Schools.
 Even though several vocational education offerings were already available in the curriculum, a significant expansion of that program occurred when the Nichols Career Center was first occupied in January of 1976.
+In 1994 Lewis and Clark Middle School and Thomas Jefferson Middle School were built and the ninth grade class moved back to what is now known as Simonsen 9th Grade Center until 2019.
+In 2020, Jefferson City High School became a 9-12 facility.

 No history of Jefferson City High School could be recorded without reference to some of the long-standing traditions and organizations that enrich the experiences and lives of students.
 Although there are several co-curricular and extracurricular activities in which large numbers of students participate each year, and which have been vital parts of Jefferson City High School for many years, it is not practical to attempt to mention all of them.
 Because of the number of students and staff members who are involved each year, and of the many years during which each event has been such a memorable part of life at "JC", three of the "traditions" are mentioned.
-Capitol Caroling has been a major annual event in the lives of students as well as of the entire community, for more than fifty years.
+Capitol Caroling has been a major annual event in the lives of students as well as of the entire community, for more than 80 years.
 Another significant event each year that has involved many students, staff members, alumni, and community is homecoming.
 Finally, the spirit of "JC" is developed, in great measure, and promoted by an enthusiastic and large number of students.